Movement Analysis

 Additional plotter window showing autocorrelations of different sensor packages.

-The plotter in the main window shows preprocessed data of the left thighs' accelerometer for the separate axes.
+The plotter in the main window shows preprocessed data of the left thigh' accelerometer for the separate axes.
 This can be used to comprehend the standing up and sitting down motions and their respective influence on the accelerometer.
 The angle computation takes advantage of these obvious relations.
 Using the GUI, a variety of other signals can be displayed in this plotter as well.

 Additional plotter window showing autocorrelations of different sensor packages.